Jihlava: Transport

-The D1 motorway runs through the territory of Jihlava and thus the city has excellent road connection with other regions of the Czech Republic.
+The D1 motorway (part of the European routes E50 and E65) runs through the northern part of the territory of Jihlava and thus the city has excellent road connection with other regions of the Czech Republic.
+The I/38 road (the section from Znojmo to Havlíčkův Brod, part of the European route E59) passes through the city proper.

-Jihlava is located on the railway line on national importance Brno–České Budějovice–Plzeň and on several other regional railway lines.
+Jihlava is the terminus and starting point of the railway lines from/to Brno, Třebíč and Tábor.
+It also lies on the line Havlíčkův Brod–Slavonice.
+The territory of Jihlava is served by four train stations: Jihlava, Jihlava město, Jihlava-Staré Hory and Jihlava-Bosch Diesel.

+Intra-city transport is provided by the company Dopravní podnik města Jihlavy a.s., which is owned by the city of Jihlava.
+In addition to buses, trolleybuses also provide intra-city transport.
+Trolleybus service was started in 1948.
+There are 6 trolleybus lines in operation with a total length of 38.9 km.

 Education

 In 2004, the College of Polytechnics Jihlava was founded.
-As of 2019, it had more than 2,200 students.
+In 2022, it had more than 2,100 students.

 Culture

 Since 1997, the Jihlava International Documentary Film Festival has been held in Jihlava every year.

 Sport

 The city's football club is FC Vysočina Jihlava.
 The club plays mostly in the Czech National Football League (second tier).

-The local ice hockey club, HC Dukla Jihlava, was successful between 1966–1991, however in recent decades it plays mostly in the 1st Czech Republic Hockey League (second tier).
+The local ice hockey club, HC Dukla Jihlava, was successful between 1966 and 1991, however in recent decades it plays mostly in the 1st Czech Republic Hockey League (second tier).

 Sights

 Thanks to its building development, Gothic, Renaissance and Baroque buildings are located next to each other in Jihlava.
 The historic centre is formed by Masarykovo Square and its surroundings.
 In the past it was delimited by walls, some of which have been preserved to this day.
 The zwinger was modified into a park.
 The only surviving gate of the five is the Gate of the Holy Mother.

 The square is the third largest city square in the country with an area of 36653 m2.
 In the middle of the square is a plague column from 1690 and two fountains from 1797.

 The landmarks of the square are the city hall and Church of Saint Ignatius of Loyola.
 The city hall with Gothic core has served its purpose since 1425.
 It was rebuilt and extended several times.
 In the mid-16th century, a turret with clock was added, a Gothic hall was established and the façade was decorated by a large Renaissance fresco.
-In 1786, the second floor was added, the fresco was overlayed by new façade, and the large Gothic hall was split in half by the wall.
+In 1786, the second floor was added, the fresco was overlaid by new façade, and the large Gothic hall was split in half by the wall.

 Jihlava Zoo was founded in 1982.
 It breeds about 250 species of animals.